ostracod/ostracode-old/languageDocumentation/featureSystem.md

 (print(counter.count)) // Prints "1".
 ```

-Note that the compiler will throw an error when creating an object with an unresolved `thisFactor` statement.
+A `thisFactor` statement is "unresolved" when the feature is not included in a bundle with the required factor.
+The compiler will throw an error when creating an object with an unresolved `thisFactor` statement.
 The example below demonstrates an unresolved `thisFactor` statement:

 ```
 const CreateGreeting = (feature [